 Price

 Genesys offers three CCaaS pricing plans, though the CX 2 and CX 3 plans offer both digital and voice for an additional fee.
-The Genesys Cloud CX 1 plan starts at $75 per user/month, making it only slightly more expensive than NICE.
+The Genesys Cloud CX 1 plan starts at $75 per user/month, making it more affordable than NICE.
 The Genesys Cloud CX 1 plan provides inbound and outbound voice calling, Interactive Voice Response (IVR), and both real-time and historical reporting.
 The Genesys Cloud CX 2 plan, priced at $95 per user/month for digital-only or $115 per user/month for digital and voice, adds features like SMS, messaging, and digital outbound campaigns.
 For $135 per user/month for digital-only or $155 per user/month for digital and voice, the Genesys Cloud CX 3 plan includes advanced workforce engagement tools such as forecasting, scheduling, and gamification.

 For more information, read our Genesys pricing guide.